ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 <li><a href="elements.html">Elements Reference</a></li>
 ```

-Personalize the "This is Massively" text.
-Delete the two lines containing the "Generic Page" and "Elements Reference" text to delete the tabs of the same names.
+Depending on who you're making a portfolio for, you may want to have a different set of social media links, or possibly none at all.
+In this template, social media links are shown at the top and bottom of the page, so we'll need to change them in two places.

-The code for social media accounts is located at the top and bottom of the index.html file.
-Starting at the top, delete any social media account you'd like (if I only wanted to delete Instagram, i'd delete the line `<li><a href="#" class="icon brands fa-instagram"><span class="label">Instagram</span></a></li>`:
+First, find this block of HTML near the top of the page:

 ```html
 <ul class="icons">